 You can not increase your reading speed

-I have learned that there are people who can read at 1000 wpm (words per minute) and they have acquired it with practise.
+I have learned that there are people who can read at 1000 wpm (words per minute) and they have acquired it with practice.

-Like any other skill you can also learn and practice reading skill, You can definitely learn speed reading and read at 1000 wpm with practise and patience.
+Like any other skill you can also learn and practice reading skill, You can definitely learn speed reading and read at 1000 wpm with practice and patience.

 Reading at that fast speed obviously going to affect your comprehension.
-This takes time and with practise you can achieve both speed and comprehension.
+This takes time and with practice you can achieve both speed and comprehension.

 I suggest taking speed reading training or follow this how to speed reading? blog for more tool, techniques and strategies to increase your reading speed.